jerodac/Tweet-feeling/README.md

 # Tweet-feeling
-Tweet Lib integration + Google Natural Language
+Loading a Tweet List with the help of the Twitter SDK using Google Natural Language for analyze.

 ## Libraries used
 - AppCompat v7